JunweiYe91/GA-Projects/GA Project 1/README.md

 ---

 ### Recommendations:
+**State to target:**
 1. Based on the fact that Oklahoma has an increasing participation rate despite the lower mean scores and mandatory ACT test, more efforts should be spent in Oklahoma.

+**Methods recommended:**

+1. Work with state agencies to get SAT implemented state wide.
+States with expiring ACT contracts should be targeted.
 2. To further encourage the participation rate in SAT, free/subsidised tuition/preparation classes should be introduced.
 Since students are more inclined to take the tests they are confident in, having these classes would definitely increase the participation rates.